 The site was cleared of old tree stumps, the grades changed to make surface water drain away from the building, and 6 inches of new topsoil was put in place.

-A period fence was designed and built along the property lines with gates designed to allow large artefacts to be admitted onto the site and into the main exhibit building.
+A period fence was designed and built along the property lines with gates designed to allow large artifacts to be admitted onto the site and into the main exhibit building.

 A second part of the Trillium Foundation Grant will be used to waterproof the outside of the limestone foundation below grade.
 (To be completed in 2009)